Welcome to Internwise UK

 Salient Factors to Consider while Paying Interns

-Intern compensation is a major issue for companies to think about when organising internship programmes.
+Determining how much to pay interns is a significant consideration for companies when organizing internship programmes.
 During this stage, potential employers will consider their major and functional background.
 Both the level of education and the year of study are factors considered by many businesses when determining salary.
 Internship pay tends to improve as students progress through university and graduate with more advanced degrees.
-Lets go through a few salient factors to consider while paying interns.
+Let's explore key intern compensation factors that employers should consider.

 Salient Factors to Consider while Paying Interns